pitamash/ufanisi/README.md

 ## Track Shipment Request
 - Track a shipment using this method.
 Pass shipment id to each request;
+- You can use this method in your customer tracking interface to query directly from the api.

 ``` php
     function trackShipment(){
             $data= array();